 Validating Your Database

 The Firebird database software used by all versions of ACCOUNTS includes a feature for checking that the database is not damaged.
 This does not in any way check whether you have entered correct data.
 It is rather checking for the sort of damage to files that can happen if your turn off your computer while the program is in the middle of updating the database.
 (Obviously, we would strongly advise against doing that!)
 Such damage can also occur if your computer suddenly crashes while the program is in the middle of updating the database.

-To do this check, just run Database ⇒ Validate.
+To validate your database, just run Database ⇒ Validate Database.
 When it is done, it will give the message "The database validation did not find any problems" if that was the case, and will display the errors if there are problems found.
 If any errors are found, please email the displayed errors to technical support for assistance.

 There is probably no reason to run this option unless something very strange is happening.
 In that case, the program may not even start successfully, in which case you will not be able to run this option from the menu anyway!
 In that case, contact us for technical support.

 Easy Validation Problems Fix

 There have only been ever been a handful of cases (out of thousands of users!) that we can recall where a user has informed us of a validation error in a Firebird database.
 In one case in the Software4Nonprofits DONATION program, which also uses Firebird, it turned out that it was very easy to fix the problem.
 The user restored their latest backup database, checked the validation again, and it was fine.